9 seconds by cncdivi

 Steel and cast iron taper down more gently than aluminum, but the effect is still alive and well.
 Yes Virginia, there surely is some strange behavior when you start in with that HSM stuff!

-The same research showed that cutting forces also come down, and that’s at least one reason why the temperatures drop, and why for HSM machining in the right rpm ranges, you can achive high MRR’s with lower cutting forces.
+The same research showed that cutting forces also come down with HSM, and that’s at least one reason why the temperatures drop, and why for HSM machining in the right rpm ranges, you can achive high MRR’s with lower cutting forces.

 Next Article: Tool Deflection Control